Prominent Russian military blogger killed in St. Petersburg cafe blast - KVIA

 By Radina Gigova and Mariya Knight, CNN

-A well-known Russian military blogger, Vladlen Tatarsky, was killed in an explosion at a cafe in St. Petersburg on Sunday, authorities said.
+A well-known Russian military blogger was killed in an explosion at a cafe in St. Petersburg on Sunday, officials said, in what appeared to be an audacious attack on a high-profile pro-Kremlin figure.

+Vladlen Tatarsky died when a blast tore through the cafe where he was appearing as a guest of a pro-war group called Cyber Front Z. Authorities said they were treating the case as suspected murder.

 Twenty-five other people were injured in the blast, 19 of whom were hospitalized, the city’s governor said.
+The Russian Ministry of Health said six people were in critical condition.
 Investigators were questioning everyone who was inside the cafe, state media reported.

-An “explosive device” went off, causing part of the building’s facade to collapse, according to state news agency TASS, citing preliminary information.
-Authorities opened a murder investigation, but it was not immediately clear if Tatarsky was the intended target of the blast.

-“Today, an unknown explosive device exploded in a cafe in the center of St. Petersburg.
-According to preliminary data, as a result of this, a military blogger, known as Vladlen Tatarskiy, died, and 19 people were also injured of varying severity,” Russia’s Investigative Committee for St. Petersburg said in a statement, adding that it was treating the case as suspected murder.
+Photos of the scene showed extensive damage to the building in which the cafe was located.

+Russia’s Investigative Committee for St. Petersburg said it had opened a murder investigation.
+Investigators and forensic specialists were on scene, the agency said, and that it was working to establish the circumstances surrounding the explosion.
+Russia’s Interior Ministry also confirmed Tatarsky was killed in the blast.

+St. Petersburg’s prosecutor Viktor Melnik traveled to the scene to coordinate the actions of emergency services and law enforcement agencies, TASS reported.

-Tatarsky supported the war in Ukraine, had gained popularity since the start of what Russia calls its “special military operation” by providing analysis and commentary.
+Tatarsky supported the war in Ukraine and had gained popularity since the start of what Russia calls its “special military operation” by providing analysis and commentary.

 Tatarsky, whose real name is Maxim Fomin, created his Telegram channel in 2019, naming it in honor of the protagonist of Victor Pelevin’s novel “Generation ‘P,'” according to Russian state news agency Vesti.
 He had since written several books.